Airport Quiz Questions:

 (d) Rochester, NY

-Question: What airport is IAD?
+What Airport is IAD?

 (a) Fayetteville Regional Airport